WHATS HOT

 The 3 Facts Concerning Teen Pregnancy Child Has To Remember

 It’s every parent’s nightmare: their teenager becoming .
-But there are three facts about that can a parent through this time, and give them the chance to get the outcome they want.
+But there are three facts about that can a parent through this tough time, and give them the chance to get the outcome they want.

 The most important thing a parent can do is sit down with their child and talk to them about the expectations and goals for their education.
 This is critical in ensuring that the teenager is getting the most out of their schooling and putting forth their best effort.
 This talk can go a long way in the process of assisting a parent in the process of getting through to the teenager.

-Parents should talk to their kids about sex, but teenagers should also have access to accurate information about sex and sexuality.
+Parents should talk to their about sex, but teenagers should also have access to accurate information about sex and sexuality.
 This can help them make informed decisions about their own sexual activity.

 If you want your child to have the best chance in life, provide them with a supportive parent who can help with the various issues that come up.
 Studies have shown that this increases the likelihood of a positive outcome.